Genesis 2:7. the Lord God formed the man of dust from the ground and breathed into his nostrils the breath of life, and the man became a living soul.

 Body: God formed the man of dust from the ground.
 We have a physical body shaped from the earth.

 Spirit: [God] breathed into his nostrils the breath of life.
 We have a spirit breathed into us by God.
-(There are several places in the Bible where God’s breath and our spirit are connected.
-For example see Job 33:4.
-In fact, spirit, wind, and breath are all the same word in the Bible).
+(Note: spirit and breath/wind are the same thing in the Bible).

-Soul: the man became a living soul.
+Soul: and the man became a living soul.
 Notice the word “became.”
 We were given a body and we were given a spirit, but we became a soul.
-A nephesh in Hebrew.
-Literally it means “throat.”
+The Hebrew word for soul, nephesh, literally means “throat.”
 Why does God call us “living throats?”
 Because the desires of life are felt in the throat – hunger, thirst, breath.
 Our desires don’t begin in the soul, they begin in the spirit and in the body.
 But they are felt in the soul.
 They take shape in the soul.
 In our thoughts, our choices, and our feelings.
 Life is lived out through the soul because desire is lived out through the soul.
 We are living souls.

 To image God is to be this living soul.
 To desire as he does.
-To long for love and respect.
-For God all his desires are met within himself as a Trinity.
-And now for us the indwelling life of Christ means that all of our desires can now be met in our union with the Trinity.
-In Christ God meets every godly physical and spiritual desire.
+To long for love and respect the same way that God does within himself as a Trinity.
+And now for us the indwelling life of Christ means that all of our desires can be met in our union with the Trinity.
+In Christ God meets every godly physical and spiritual desire we have.
 He satisfies our souls.

-So we need a new soul?
-No. Remember, the soul is not the source of desire, the spirit and body are.
+So we need a new soul, right?
+Nope.
+Remember, the soul is not the source of desire, the spirit and body are.
 We need a new spirit and a new body.

 If only that were possible (hint: it is).

-Until then, your soul is a battle ground of desire.
+Until that great day your soul is a battle ground of desire.
 Christ’s desire from the inside out through the Spirit.
 Selfish desires from the outside in through the body.
 It’s a mess.
 But it’s a blessed mess.
-A mess that God is using to transform your soul into the image of Christ.
+A mess that God is using to transform your soul into the likeness of Christ.